girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Accessibility.md

 # HTML Accessibility
-This provides the user to navigate and interact in a better way with your website .
+Html accessibility is the way in that user can interact with our website more seamlessly .
 That's why make your HTML code as semantic as possible.

 ## Semantic HTML
 Semantic elements are the elements which have a meaning or we can say they clearly define about the content which they are holding.